freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 ### 80.1

 You can "cut" text with `control + k`.
 Move the cursor to the line with your text and remove the whole line.
-When you are done, save the file.
+When you are done, save the file with `control + o`.
 Note that you cannot use a mouse to move your cursor.

 #### HINTS

-- You cannot use a mouse to move your cursor
 - Remove the `echo hello nano` line of text and save the file
 - Use `control + o` to save the file
 - Press `enter` after `control + o` to save the file without changing the name